There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

 Sharing similar ideas and covering content within the same clusters over different channels helps build familiarity and trust.
 It also helps drive a sense of cohesiveness with your content.

 It’s far easier to establish authority when your channels convey the same message in a consistent tone and style.
 After all, brand consistency is a crucial factor in enhancing brand visibility and building trust.
+Similarly, your audience on all channels will likely have the same questions and require the same information.
+Thus, adopting a strategy such as converting FAQs into blog posts will compound when repurposed across channels, helping you answer these questions across the board.

 Meets Your Audience Where They Already Are